-The success set the two astronomers up for their next great task and adventure – surveying the border between two separate landowners in America – a border which separated Maryland and Pennsylvania.
+The success set the two astronomers up for their next great task and adventure – surveying the border between two separate landowners in America – a border that would come to separate Maryland and Pennsylvania.
 This line called the Mason-Dixon line was surveyed by the two men from 1763 to 1768 and would later become the demarcation between the northern and southern states in the American Civil War and ultimately gave its name to ‘Dixieland’ and its famous jazz.

-In 1769 Dixon was sent to survey another transit of Venus – this time sent to Norway but the mission was not a success due to cloudy conditions though the transition was successfully recorded on Tahiti by the Cleveland-born Captain James Cook.
+In 1769 Dixon was sent to survey another transit of Venus – this time in Norway but the mission was not a success due to cloudy conditions, though the transition was successfully recorded on Tahiti by the Cleveland-born Captain James Cook.

 After his adventures Dixon returned to Cockfield and worked as a surveyor for Lord Barnard at Raby and for the Bishop of Durham at Auckland Castle.
 He died aged only 45 and received a Quaker burial at Staindrop.

-The ‘knoll’ or hill of the Butterknowle name is perhaps specifically that knoll of land between the northern Gaunless tributaries called the Grewburn Beck and Crow Howle Beck, the knoll on which the village of Butterknowle is situated.
-In a Parliamentary survey of the Bishopric of Durham a Butterknowle Colliery otherwise called Grewburn Colliery is mentioned in the area.
+The ‘knoll’ or hill of the Butterknowle name is perhaps specifically that knoll of land between the northern Gaunless tributaries called the Grewburn Beck and Crow Howle Beck.
+This ‘knoll’ is the hill on which the village of Butterknowle is situated.
+In a Parliamentary survey of the Bishopric of Durham in the 1640s, a Butterknowle Colliery otherwise called Grewburn Colliery was mentioned in the area.

 The Grewburn Beck joins the Gaunless at a spot called ‘The Slack’, a word for a marshy area.
+It is near the north western edge of Cockfield Fell.
 Farms and hamlets to the north of Butterknowle include South Side, Low Wham, High Wham and Wham Cottage.
 Wham comes from an old word ‘Hwamm’ meaning ‘marshy hollow’ or ‘small valley’.